 When applying, select master’s degree for the admission category, select secondary STEM Education for program, and select summer for intended start date.

 This program would be appropriate for those who want to teach mathematics, science or engineering at the high-school level.
 You must have a degree in a STEM field related to traditional certification areas (mathematics, biology, chemistry, earth science, engineering, physics).
+If you do not have a degree in a STEM field, then undergraduate hours equivalent to that degree will also be accepted, which is typically around 30 hours of coursework in one area.

 It is the most compact program of its type in Kentucky.
 In the Master of Arts in Teaching program at the UK College of Education, you will have unique opportunities for industry job-shadowing, university research or informal STEM teaching experiences that many other programs do not offer.
 You will have access to both urban and rural schools in which to complete your required field experiences.
 Further, you will have the opportunity to choose a one-year program or complete your degree in two years, depending on your unique career and personal needs.